 Re-thinking Security Operations in the New Threat Environment–And Why Open XDR is Key to its Success

 Building an appropriate defense to meet the challenges of today’s complex and chaotic threat and risk environment requires organizations to rethink their cybersecurity.
-That includes evolving your Security Operations program to be more current, with access to the right mechanics and insights and the ability to focus on the security issues that impact your business most.
+That includes evolving your security operations to be more current, with access to the right mechanics and insights and the ability to focus on the security issues that impact your business most.